 How to buy Dell (DELL) shares in Australia

 Dell Technologies Inc is a computer hardware business with stocks listed in the US.
 Dell shares (DELL) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$79.68 – a decrease of -INF% over the previous week.
+Its last market close was US$103.53 – an increase of 4.96% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Dell